redhat-developer/app-services-cli/CONTRIBUTING.md

 #### `make binary`

-Builds an executable binary `rhmas` of the CLI in the project root.
+Builds an executable binary `rhoas` of the CLI in the project root.
 Executable only inside the workspace.

 ### `make test`